Free Mexico Travel Guide and Travel Information

 Valladolid

-Valladolid (Saki’ in maya) is a city located in the Yucatan Peninsula, Mexico, situated in the southeastern part of the Mexican state of Yucatán.
-Valladolid is in the inland eastern part of the state of Yucatan and it is the head seat of Valladolid Municipality
+Valladolid is a city located in the southeastern part of the Mexican state of Yucatán.
+Valladolid is located approximately 160 km east of the capital of the state of Yucatán Mérida, Yucatán, and 40 km east of Chichen Itza.

-The municipality has an areal extent of 945.22 km² (364.95 sq mi) and includes many outlying communities, the largest of which are Popolá, Kanxoc, Yalcobá, and Xocén.
+Valladolid is in the eastern part of the state of Yucatan and it is the head seat of Valladolid Municipality.
+The municipality includes many outlying communities, the largest of which are Popolá, Kanxoc, Yalcobá, and Xocén.

 Geo & Climate

 The climate in the Yucatan peninsula is hot and dry.
-There is also tropical rain with hot and predominate trade winds most time of the year.
+There is also tropical rain with hot and predominant trade winds most time of the year.
 Valladolid features a tropical wet and dry climate.

 The city lies in the trade wind belt close to the Tropic of Cancer, with the prevailing wind from the east.
 Valladolid’s climate is hot and humidity is moderate to high, depending on the time of year.

-The average annual high temperature is 33 °C (91 °F), ranging from 28 °C (82 °F) in January to 36 °C (97 °F) in May, but temperatures often rise above 38 °C (100 °F) in the afternoon in this time.
+The average temperature ranges from 28 °C in January to 36 °C in May, but temperatures often rise above 38 °C in the afternoon during this time.
+Low temperatures range between 18 °C in January to 23 °C in May and June.

 It is most often a few degrees hotter in Valladolid than coastal areas due to its inland location and low elevation.